maksymbrl/machine-learning-projects/README.md

 ## Project 2:

-In this project, I try to predict the probability of default from credit card data using _Logistic Regression_ and _Feed Forward Neural Network_ developed from scratch.
+In this project, I tried to predict the probability of default from credit card data using _Logistic Regression_ and _Feed Forward Neural Network_ developed from scratch.

 All files, codes and the pdf of the report can be found inside "p2" folder.